development-works/r307-pyfingerprint/README.md

 # Python Fingerprint Library for R30x Fingerprint sensors

-This work is under progress any contributions appreciated.
+This is an implementation of python library for Fingerprint Sensors of series R30x.